How Writing Saved My Life

 Getting Help

-Things didn’t really improve over the next few years and so, after another rough couple of months, I finally decided to get some proper help.
+However, things didn’t really improve over the next few years.
+Eventually, after another rough couple of months, I finally decided to get some proper help.
 I’d been on medication since The Sofa Days, which took the edge off but wasn’t helping me to actually get better.
-So after some research on Mind.org.uk, I spoke to my GP, discussed my options and ended up being referred to a Cognitive Behavioural Therapy (CBT) therapist called Jo.
+So, after some research on Mind.org.uk, I spoke to my GP, discussed my options and ended up being referred to a Cognitive Behavioural Therapy (CBT) therapist called Jo.

-Progress was slow and I ended up seeing Jo for nearly two years, but she was amazing and with her help, I was finally able to turn things around.
-And it was during this time that I discovered the power of writing as a way to process my thoughts and emotions.
+Progress was slow, and I ended up seeing Jo for nearly two years, but she was amazing.
+With her help, I was finally able to turn things around.
+It was during this time that I discovered the power of writing as a way to process my thoughts and emotions.

 I had tried to keep journals/diaries before, but writing about what I had for breakfast and how little sleep I was getting seemed pointless to me.
-But I started to keep notes about what we’d discussed in our sessions and Jo quickly latched onto the idea, working with me to turn my notebook into a therapeutic tool.
-I initially called it “The Crazy Book” but Jo told me to come up with a better name, and so was born “The Muggle’s Guide to Dementor Defence” (because yes, I am a huge nerd!).
+But I started to keep notes about what we’d discussed in our sessions, and Jo quickly latched onto the idea, working with me to turn my notebook into a therapeutic tool.

-Rather than writing every day about what I was doing, I wrote every few days about whatever topic had been dominating my thoughts, interspersed with bits of advice from my sessions with Jo.
-I wrote as if I was writing for someone else (even though I never planned to actually share it) and wrote about various topics, including the job and the relationship.
-By focussing on one thing at a time, I was able to break my problems down and begin to work through them.
+Rather than writing every day about what I was doing, I would write every few days about whatever topic had been dominating my thoughts, interspersed with bits of advice from my sessions with Jo.
+I would write structured essays on one particular thing that had been on my mind, as if I were writing a blog post that other people would read (even though I never planned to actually share them).
+They had an introduction, arguments and conclusions, and I would redraft and revisit them over and over until I felt they were finished.
+I wrote about various topics, including the job and the relationship, and by focusing on one thing at a time, I was able to break down my problems and begin to work through them.
 Plus, by writing it all down, I was able to get the thoughts out of my head and onto the page, which stopped me from obsessing over them quite so much.

-I came to realise that I had been depressed for some time before that fateful fortnight in 2011, I just couldn’t see it at the time.
-I also realised that I had actually hated my job and that I had trapped myself in it for the sake of what was actually a toxic and unhealthy relationship.
-The realisation that the things I had been mourning and obsessing over had actually been bad for me, and that I was better off without them, was a major milestone in finally being able to move on from them.
+I came to realise that I had been depressed for some time before that fateful fortnight in 2011; I just couldn’t see it at the time.
+I also realised that I had actually hated my job and that I had trapped myself in it for the sake of what was actually a toxic relationship.
+The realisation that the things I had been mourning and obsessing over had actually been bad for me, and that I was better off without them, was a major milestone in finally being able to move on.

 With that realisation, I could finally break free from all the poisonous thoughts that had been holding me back.
 I went on to earn my PhD in 2016, before buying a house with the amazing woman who would become my wife.
 Sadly, Jo passed away before our wedding in 2019, otherwise she would have been a guest of honour.
 Thanks to her, after years of struggling and emotional turmoil – after years of “just surviving” – I was happy again.